GSA/search.digitalgov.gov/_posts/2015-03-25-module_codes.md

 ## DigitalGov Search Module Codes

 DigitalGov Search calls several different indexes when serving search requests, and we present results from each of these indexes in a separate module.
 Each module will load when there are relevant search results to display.
-Each module has a code, to make it easy on the system, and you will see these codes in the Download Details csv files available through Queries or Clicks pages of the the Admin Center analytics section.
+Each module has a code, and you will see these codes in the Download Details csv files available through Queries or Clicks pages of the the Admin Center analytics section.

 [DigitalGov Search](/index.html) > [Admin Center](https://search.usa.gov/sites/) > YourSite > Analytics